tasmota/docs/Securing-your-IoT-from-hacking.md

    01.de.pool.ntp.org
    ```
    Replace <yourserver> with the full qualified name of your router in the Internet.
-   NTP server - Use the one you have defined in TASMOTA to be the timeserver.
+   NTP server - Use the one you have defined in Tasmota to be the timeserver.

 3. Create a profile you can attach to your IoT devices.
    Internet -> Filters -> Access profiles -> "new Access profile"